Asteatotic Eczema

 • Atopy

-Multiple more uncommon etiologic factors may coexist to cause asteatotic dermatitis, including the following:
+Multiple more uncommon etiologic factors may coexist to cause asteatotic eczema, including the following:

 • Decreased keratin synthesis in elderly persons